redcurry/book-pro-c-sharp/notes.rst

 * Interface names should start with an "I".

-* Interfaces contain *only* abstract member definitions (methods, properties, events, and an indexer).
+* Interfaces contain *only* abstract member definitions (methods, operators, properties, events, and an indexer).

 * Structures can implement interfaces.